by Melissa Chichester

-During the new year, many people think about how they want to improve their health.
-The year “2020” is the perfect reminder that keeping up on your vision health is critical.
-You can incorporate new healthy habits for your eyes just as you can any other part of your body.
+Many people think about how they want to improve their vision health.
+The good news is you can easily incorporate new healthy habits for your eyes just as you can any other part of your body.

 Many people are tempted to skip their annual eye exam, assuming that their eyes will not change.
 However, it is common for prescriptions to change slightly from year to year, even if your eyes are healthy.
 According to the American Optometric Association:

 Despite these statistics, only 56% of Americans get a vision exam annually.
-That’s why the AOA has started the #2020EyeExam initiative, encouraging people to get their eyes examined by a professional if they haven’t in the last year.
+That’s why the AOA is encouraging people to get their eyes examined by a professional if they haven’t in the last year.

 Understanding your family history of eye health can help your eye doctor understand what risk factors you may have, and what your eyes need to be healthy.
 Some eye issues, such as astigmatism and nearsightedness, show evidence of being hereditary.
 Even if you aren’t experiencing symptoms of eye conditions, asking about your family history could be helpful in the future.

 Prolonged exposure to blue light may lead to digital eye strain, dry eyes, and headaches.
 Reducing screen time and wearing protective glasses may help reduce this strain.